AlphaGit/alphas-manifesto-blog/_posts/2018-07-29-my-shtpost-generator-screaming-bot.md

 - **Docker**-ified application
 - Runs (**Python** app)
 - Reads text from storage (the **text file**)
-- Creates a markov chain model (**<a href="https://github.com/jsvine/markovify">markovify</a>**)
+- Creates a markov chain model (**[markovify](https://github.com/jsvine/markovify)**)
 - Generates a new text
 - Posts it in Tumblr using the **Tumblr API**

 ## Coding

-Now, the main tool I used (markovify) is extensible enough that allowed me to play with different approaches to word splitting and positioning, so I actually mixed it up with some of the Gunterberg texts and the word classification functions from <a href="https://www.nltk.org/">**NLTK**</a>.
+Now, the main tool I used (markovify) is extensible enough that allowed me to play with different approaches to word splitting and positioning, so I actually mixed it up with some of the Gunterberg texts and the word classification functions from [**NLTK**](https://www.nltk.org/).
 Doing so was incredibly simple:

 <script src="https://gist.github.com/AlphaGit/6f42eeccc3ee56ca39f3f73f74fde8fb.js"></script>